 How to Reset Networking Settings on iPhone & iPad

 Resetting network settings on iPhone, iPad, and iPod touch is often an effective method of troubleshooting network connection issues, either with wi-fi networks or cellular data.
-Resetting these settings is easy and takes only a moment in iOS, and the process of resetting network settings is the same whether the device is an iPhone, iPad, or iPod touch.
+Resetting these settings is easy and takes only a moment in iOS and iPadOS, and the process of resetting network settings is the same whether the device is an iPhone, iPad, or iPod touch.

 Keep in mind that resetting network settings will remove any custom DNS settings that have been set, will remove wi-fi passwords that are saved, and any other specific customizations like DHCP to networks or networking functionality will be lost.